-How is Whisky Made?
-Learnings from Visits to 12 Whisky DistilleriesOver several trips to Scotland I’ve had the pleasure and privilege to visit 11 distilleries, and 1 other malt distillery in Belgium.
+Over several trips to Scotland I’ve had the pleasure and privilege to visit 11 distilleries, and 1 other malt distillery in Belgium.
 There have been a few that I’ve visited more than once as well.
 I’ve had a wide variety of tours from each of the distilleries and have found that each one has some brilliant strengths.

-Based on my travels I’ve decided to rank the visits to each of the distilleries and provide some insights into what you can expect if you visit them while travelling in Scotland (or Belgium).
+How is Whisky Made?
+Learnings from Visits to 12 Whisky DistilleriesBased on my travels I’ve decided to rank the visits to each of the distilleries and provide some insights into what you can expect if you visit them while traveling in Scotland (or Belgium).

 My biggest piece of advance that I hope you take away from this article is simple: book your tours in advance.
-Throughout my travels, only 1 or 2 of the Distilleries I’ve visited had tours available to be booked day of, all of them seemed to expect a reservation.
+Throughout my travels, only 1 or 2 of the Distilleries I’ve visited had tours available to be booked on the day of, all of them seemed to expect a reservation.
 To avoid any disappointment make sure you’ve booked in advance!

 Someone once asked me why I keep visiting distilleries – surely I must already know everything there is to know about making whisky?
 While I consider myself an enthusiast I am by no means a master of the art.
 Each time I visit a new Distillery or revisit an old one, I tend to learn something new or pick up on a nuance I missed previously.